DavidVollendroff/DavidVollendroff.github.io/_posts/2019-11-22-"Play faster," they said..md

 If anything, "drive faster" would be better off replaced with, "drive very slowly less often".

-Seeing that the higher ranked a player is the faster he or she is likely to be driving shouldn't at all suggest to us that the key to ranking up is something that starts with "drive faster".
+Seeing highly ranked players driving quickly shouldn't convince us that the key to ranking up is something that starts with "drive faster".
 Driving quickly is great, but speed is a symptom of success.
 It's not the cause.
 As we know, leaving out key factors can lead to some absurd conclusions.

 ### Some food for thought